enkomio/sacara/ISA.md

 endp
 ```

 Starting from version **2.3** you can also define the function parameters.
-The parameter will be considered as local variables that you can reference in tour code.
+The parameter will be considered as local variables that you can reference in your code.
 Find below an example:

 ```
 proc main